What are your Terms & Conditions?

 - Trip deposits are non-refundable once your deposit has been received.
 Deposit amounts will vary depending on the destination and itinerary.

-- Once your full balance is received at 150 days before the trip start, 50% may be refunded up to 90 days prior, 25% refunded up to 60 days prior.
+- Once your full balance is received at 90 days before the trip starts, 25% may be refunded up to 60 days prior.

 - All Custom or Private trips are non-refundable 59 days or less prior to the trips start date.